 The back of the base includes most of the connectors including DisplayPort, HDMI, 2 SuperSpeed USB 3.0 upstream ports, a downstream USB 3.0 port and a Gigabit Ethernet (RJ-45 style) jack.

-On the left-hand side it has the standard two audio connectors; microphone and headphone, both in the standard 3.5mm jack style.
+On the left-hand side, it has the standard two audio connectors; microphone and headphone, both in the standard 3.5mm jack style.

 On the right are two more USB 3.0 upstream ports.

 The Dell display has a maximum resolution of 1920 by 1080, that is, 1080p when at a refresh rate of 60Hz.
-The display uses IPS (in-plane switching) technology which makes for an incredible 178-degree viewing angle and higher quality colour.
+The display uses IPS (in-plane switching) technology which makes for an incredible 178-degree viewing angle and higher-quality colour.
 Some say that the depth with blacks on the display is lacking a bit, and it is noticeable on my display as well, but if you like me would prefer to have vibrant reds, greens and blues as well as all of the other features, then that should not put you off.

 The major flaw with the actual display is the 8ms response time.
 8ms makes fast-paced films look less fast-paced when you get big lines across the display whilst it refreshes.
-Again, if like me, you will not be using the display for fast-paced films then an IPS display like Dell's S2340T is fine, but if you are looking for a movie buff's dream display then a TN (Twisted Nematics) display with its lower colour, lower viewing angles and faster response times would be better suited to you.
+Again, if like me, you will not be using the display for fast-paced films then an IPS display like Dell's S2340T is fine, but if you are looking for a movie buff's dream display then a TN (Twisted Nematics) display, albeit with its lower colour, lower viewing angles yet faster response times would be better suited to you.

 The display has a claimed contrast ratio of 1000:1, but according to PC Pro, the display only achieved a contrast ratio of 267:1.